First presidency of Rafael Caldera

-The first presidency of Rafael Caldera took place from 1969 to 1974.
-He was elected by only 33,000 votes.
+The first presidency of Rafael Caldera or the First Caldera Presidency or the First Caldera Administration refers to Rafael Caldera's first tenure as the President of Venezuela which lasted from 11 March 1969 to 11 March 1974.
+He was elected by 33,000 votes.
 He was sworn in as president in March 1969—the first time in the country's 139-year history that an incumbent government peacefully surrendered power to the opposition.
+Rafael Caldera would later regain the Presidency following his Victory in the 1993 Elections in which, his Second Presidency would start on February 2 1994.

+Background

 The victory of Copei's Caldera after 11 years of Democratic Action (AD) rule proved that Venezuela was indeed a two-party state.
 During the Betancourt presidency, AD had produced a radical offshoot led by Domingo Alberto Rangel, but as it was banned it could not participate in the 1963 elections.
 AD had a core of leaders and still another offshoot was led by one of these, but they suffered a heavy defeat in the same elections.
-The rural clientelist system was definitely working.
 But during 1968, according to the "Buggins's turn" rule that the party applied, a referendum was held in which the two rival adecos were Luis Beltran Prieto Figueroa, a leading intellectual, and Gonzalo Barrios, a politician who was the leading light in the so-called "Parisian circle" within the party and whose turn it definitely wasn’t.
-As the vote was an internal party affair the true results are not really known.
+As the vote was an internal party affair the true results are unknown.
 It is as likely that Prieto Figueroa won as that he didn’t, but the party hierarchy claimed that Barrios had and Barrios became the official candidate.
 Prieto Figueroa was incensed and he formed his own party whose secretary general was Jesus Angel Paz Galarraga.
 Caldera was anything if not obstinate and he had been the losing Social Christian COPEI candidate in the elections of 1947, 1958 and 1963.
-This time (1968) Caldera's perseverance paid off and he won against runner up Barrios by the slim margin of 30,000.
-In another Latin American country this would have provoked turbulence, as even in America Bush's electoral margin in 2000 did in a legal sense, but not in Venezuela.
-Caldera thus became president by the skin of his teeth.
-Prieto Figueroa came in third, but amazingly a party that had been formed by nostalgic Pérezjimenistas and had no organization whatever obtained around a quarter of the vote for Congress, and this was happening less than ten years since the dictator's overthrow.
+This time (1968) Caldera won against runner up Barrios by the margin of 30,000.
+Prieto Figueroa came in third, but a party that had been formed by nostalgic Pérezjimenistas and had no organization whatever obtained around a quarter of the vote for Congress, and this was happening less than ten years since the dictator's overthrow.